JackNapolitano/CS1555/README.md

 Model of current DB
 ![alt tag](https://raw.githubusercontent.com/Jnapp18/CS1555/master/DatabaseModel.JPG?token=AGhooTSjfUBX7WhtYHmujauWuH02RYE3ks5WU10twA%3D%3D)

+IMPORTANT:
+The .sql script does not currently set the proper attribute types.
+This needs to be fixed.

 To-Do
 -------
+Need to verify correctness of .sql file.
+*Need to set the proper attribute types for the DB*

 Generate Data for DB from java file.
 (Nick/Jack)

 Java file to connect to DB, Jess has skeleton of that.